vavramusser/vavramusser.github.io/_pages/r-spatial.md

 ### Make a Suggestion
 Do you have a specific topic or notebook idea you would like to see included in the R Spatial Notebooks?
 Drop a message in the [suggestion box!](https://us19.list-manage.com/survey?u=746bf8d366d6fbc99c699e714&id=54590a28ea&attribution=false).

+# The R Spatial Notebooks are currently undergoing revision.
+Notebook links will be live again within in a few days.

 ---

 *Chapter 1: Data Sources and APIs*